coreymcf/node-redis-objects/README.md

 # Overview

-Easily store and retrieve multi-layered objects in [Redis](http://redis.io), including preservation of complex data structures and original data types.
+Easy to use package for storing objects in [Redis](http://redis.io), including preservation of complex data structures and original data types.
 Includes an optional object cache abstraction layer that saves data changes in real-time to Redis.

 # Features

 - Easily store and retrieve objects from Redis.
 - Handles complex structures and data types.
+- Method to ensure changes are saved in execution sequence.
 - Compatible with on-change package. (see examples)

 # How Data Is Stored